vintagecomputernordic/dec/index.md

 The Programmed Data Processor (PDP) is a wellknown series of minicomputers developed by DEC.

-The families of PDP machines developed between 1959 to 1982 is decpited below [Digital Computer Museum]
+The families of PDP machines developed between 1959 to 1982 is depicted below [Digital Computer Museum]

 ![](./assets/images/dec_pdp_tree.jpg)